creinig/dotfiles/README.md

 * Improve installation script
   * Better checks for files that are already present
     * Properly save really all files that would be overwritten?
+  * add .local/bin to path if not already in there
+  * chmod .local/bin/
+  * autorun vim BundleInstall
+  * add .shellrc to .bashrc if not present
+* implement df-install-basics.sh (termux, ubuntu, rh)

 # Yum packages I like to have installed everywhere: